Basic Table Tennis Rules Explained

 But let's just take a look at a few of the basic table tennis rules which deal with making a good return.

-We'll look at what constitutes a good return and whether you can you use your hand to play a shot.
+We'll look at what constitutes a good return and answer questions such as whether you can you use your hand to play a shot.

 We'll also look at what happens if you move the table, touch the playing surface or touch the net.